COVID-19 Vaccine Frequently Asked Questions

 23,848 people participated in the clinical trials for AstraZeneca.
 Approximately 10% of participants in the clinical trials for AstraZeneca identified as Black.

 Clinical trials make efforts to include a wide range of people to make sure that the evidence would support a wide range of people benefitting from vaccination.
-Often vaccine clinical trials start with healthier people and, if successful, go on to other at-risk populations, for example, people with chronic illnesses.

 Clinical trials in children older than 12 years old have begun.
 Canadian guidelines for COVID-19 vaccines in people who are pregnant, breastfeeding or are immunocompromised can be found here.